Dr Paul G Flanagan

 Bedford, W. (2013).
 Moving towards decentred collaboration in group work and the influence of cultural practices.
 (MCouns).

-Paul's research interests include projects on counselling and supervision, childhood and schools, and constructions of sexuality.
-His PhD study can be accessed here - https://researchcommons.waikato.ac.nz/handle/10289/12805
+My research interests currently include projects on counselling and supervision, counselling in primary schools, and constructions of childhood sexuality.
+My PhD study can be accessed here - https://researchcommons.waikato.ac.nz/handle/10289/12805

 Find more research publications by Paul Flanagan